bodo-ai/Bodo/docs/docs/api_docs/sql/database_catalogs.md

     - `default_schema`: The default schema to use when resolving tables.
 This should be a `.` separated string that represents the path to the default schema.
        Each value separated by a `.` should be treated as its own SQL identifier.
 If no default schema is provided the root directory is used.

+    - 'primary_keys': Allow the user to specify for each table which columns guarantee row uniqueness.
+This can be thought of as the primary key of the table.
+This argument is either None, if there is no primary key information available, or a dictionary of lists of strings, i.e., dict[table_name, [column0_name, ..., columnN_name]], that specifies the columns that are the primary keys of the specified table.
+It is not necessary to specify an entry for each table in the catalog.
+By specifying primary keys, the query optimizer is able to eliminate certain deduplication steps.

 #### Supported Query Types